-Historically, law has not been an ideal space for AI because results were generated in a logical, decision-tree flow, and legal answers are nuanced and require judgement.
-“Now what we have is well-suited to the legal domain,” Greenwood observed.
-The key: giving the AI model as much context as possible yields the most accurate results.
+Historically, law has not been an ideal space for AI because results were generated in a logical, decision-tree flow, while legal answers are nuanced and require judgment.
+“Now what we have is well-suited to the legal domain,” Greenwood said.
+The key is to give the AI model as much context as possible to yield the most accurate results.
 Greenwood recommended “utility prompts” that give specific orders and fine-tune the results by specifying a purpose and the desired formatting.
 “I take great joy in creating enormous prompts!”
-He urged students to use AI to enhance their capabilities by validating understanding and for brainstorming ideas, but he warned: “do not copy and paste results, ever.”
+He urged students to use AI to validate understanding and brainstorm ideas, but he warned, “Do not copy and paste results—ever.”
 Assessing AI-generated results for accuracy is essential and requires expertise.
 This necessity, Greenwood observed, is good news for law students: “Law school is still really important because the legal world needs capable shepherds.”

 Comments (0)